gregory-chris/peegees/public/content/lessons/05-indexing-deep-dive.md

 ## BRIN Indexes: Block Range Indexes

 ### Large Table Optimization

+BRIN indexes are designed for very large tables where data has natural ordering or clustering.
+They provide space-efficient indexing for range queries on sorted or partially sorted data, with minimal storage overhead.

 ```sql
 -- BRIN indexes for very large tables with natural ordering